Mold Policy

 Policy Statement

-It is the policy of George Washington University to recognize, evaluate and control the risk of exposure to mold and mold spores in university buildings.
-Members of the university community who observe or suspect the presence of mold in university buildings should immediately contact Health & Emergency Management Services.
+It is the policy of George Washington University to recognize, evaluate, and control the risk of exposure to mold and mold spores in university buildings.
+Members of the university community who observe or suspect the presence of mold in university buildings should immediately contact Environmental Health & Safety.

 Reason for Policy